Filtered Search

 Learnings

-Overall, one of the biggest challenge was to learn all aspects of the product and understand the complicated workflows that our users have to go through to complete their work.
+Overall, one of the biggest challenge was to learn all aspects of the product and understand the complicated workflows that our users had to go through to complete their tasks.
 I've learned to think about engineering constraints and find the the best solution that addresses both product and user needs, and is feasible within current technical capability.
-In a fast-moving product life cycle, I appreciate being able to solicit feedback from users, designers, product managers and engineers on a frequent basis, ensuring we are aligned on the approach so I can continue iterating and optimizing the design to meet everyone's needs and goals.
-I’ve learned so much from this internship, especially when it comes to advocating for users, thinking in their perspective and creating empathetic designs that help them grow trust in this tool, so they can do their work more efficiently and confidently.
+In a fast-moving product life cycle, I appreciate being able to solicit feedback directly from users, designers, product managers and engineers on a frequent basis throughout the iterative design process, ensuring we are aligned on the approach so I can continue optimizing the design to meet everyone's objectives.
+I’ve learned so much from this project, especially when it comes to advocating for users, thinking from their perspective and creating empathetic designs that help them build trust in our product and help them perform work more effectively and confidently.

-To learn more about my work, please feel free to reach me at rmx369@gmail.com.
-I would be happy to chat more :)
+If you are interested to learn more about my work, please feel free to reach me at rmx369@gmail.com